akram09/eurecom-devops-lab/Lab03.md

 4. Setup of Kubernetes Deployment Step
-   - Now add a final step to deploy the built image to Kubernetes. **Please add the steps you have followed in the report**
+   - Now add a final step to deploy the built image to Kubernetes. **Please add the steps you have followed in the report** **PS:** You can test if the jenkins user can run kubectl commands by switching to that user on your machine
+     ```bash
+     sudo su - jenkins
+     ```
+   Make sure that kubeconfig is configured so that the jenkins user can run kubectl commands